Liquidations

 Monitoring and Reporting

-The liquidation bot is a crucial component of Panoptic.
-It continuously monitors all positions opened in a pool across all accounts.
-This surveillance occurs at regular time intervals, ensuring real-time tracking of the collateral status of each position.
-The bot is programmed to identify accounts that become liquidatable, flagging any account that falls below the required collateral thresholds.
+Liquidation bots continuously monitor open positions in a pool to assess the collateral status of each position.
+Bots are programmed to identify accounts that become liquidatable, flagging any account that falls below the required collateral thresholds.

 Liquidation Process

-Upon identifying a liquidatable account, the bot triggers an alert.
+Upon identifying a liquidatable account, liquidation bots trigger an alert.
 Liquidators can then engage by interacting directly with the smart contracts governing the pool.
 This direct interaction facilitates the liquidation of underwater accounts, thereby mitigating risk and preserving the integrity of the pool.

 Open Source